Built with Indexhibit

 Old Tricks, video projection and animations, 2018

 This work reflects on gathered and held knowledge that is stored in our brains.
 In particular the learned experiences that then become practiced actions of maneuvering through life.
 I wanted to explore aspects of myself that once defined who I was, looking specifically at two skill sets that I no longer utilize or need in my current life.
 One of these skills is from childhood - the body maneuvering skill of getting through a barbed wire fence.
-The second skill, painting, is a skill that once occupied a significant part of my life.
+The second skill, painting, is a skill that once occupied a significant part of my adult life.

 These works also refer to the two ways digital visual imagery is created, raster and vector.
 The characteristics of raster-based imagery is shown in the painterly projections, the clean graphic qualities of vector imagery are seen in the animations.